micmejia/bible-dump/NKJV/Jeremiah/Jer 48.md

 ###### 1
 Against Moab.
 Thus says the Lord of hosts, the God of Israel: "Woe to Nebo!
-For it is plundered, Kirjathaim is shamed _and_ taken; [^a]The high stronghold is shamed and dismayed--
+For it is plundered, Kirjathaim is shamed _and_ taken; The high stronghold is shamed and dismayed--

 ###### 2
 No more praise of Moab.
 In Heshbon they have devised evil against her: 'Come, and let us cut her off as a nation.'
-You also shall be cut down, O Madmen![^b] The sword shall pursue you;
+You also shall be cut down, O Madmen!
+The sword shall pursue you;

 ###### 3
 A voice of crying _shall be_ from Horonaim: 'Plundering and great destruction!'

 ###### 4
-"Moab is destroyed; [^c]Her little ones have caused a cry to be heard;
+"Moab is destroyed; Her little ones have caused a cry to be heard;

 ###### 5
 For in the Ascent of Luhith they ascend with continual weeping; For in the descent of Horonaim the enemies have heard a cry of destruction.

 ###### 6
 "Flee, save your lives!
-And be like [^d]the juniper in the wilderness.
+And be like the juniper in the wilderness.

 ###### 7
 For because you have trusted in your works and your treasures, You also shall be taken.
 And Chemosh shall go forth into captivity, His priests and his princes together.